Saturday 6th April 10am to noon

 Learn how to interpret and support the child's developmental growth and healing through their play.
 Learn to use play to create specific opportunities to help children overcome shyness, aggression, fears, separation anxieties and other specific stumbling blocks that you identify.

-The workshop will provide insights into some of the experiences, feelings and unmet needs that can drive conflict, or indeed bullying, between children.
+The workshop will provide insights into some of the common feelings and unmet needs that can drive conflict, or indeed bullying, between children.
 The more we understand the source of the problem, the more equipped we can be to be effective helping agents in the process of positive change.